longhorn/longhorn/enhancements/20210525-async-pull-backups.md

         3.  fork a go routine to monitor the backup creation progress.
 After backup creation finished (progress = 100):
             1.  update the BackupVolume CR `spec.syncRequestAt = time.Now()` if BackupVolume CR exist.
             2.  create the BackupVolume CR `metadata.name` if BackupVolume CR not exist.
-    4. If Backup CR `status.lastSyncedAt != nil`, the backup config had be synced, updates the `status.lastSyncedAt` and return.
+    4. If Backup CR `status.lastSyncedAt != nil`, the backup config had be synced, skip the reconcile process.
     5. Call the longhorn engine to read the backup config `backup inspect <backup-url>`.
     6. Updates the Backup CR status field according to the backup config.
     7. Updates the Backup CR `status.lastSyncedAt`.